Sakshi11985/orange_level/README.md

 The objective of this project is to design and implement an SDN-based firewall that demonstrates centralized control, dynamic packet handling, and enforcement of access control policies.

 ---
+2. Justification for Topology and Design Choices Topology Justification

+A single switch topology with three hosts is used because it is simple and sufficient to demonstrate controller-based decision making.
+It allows testing of both allowed and blocked communication scenarios clearly.

+Design Choices

+The POX controller is used because it is lightweight and suitable for implementing OpenFlow-based logic.
+PacketIn events are handled to inspect packets dynamically instead of installing static flow rules.
+This enables flexible and real-time access control decisions.

 ## System Architecture